Giuseppe-Bonifati/HR-COB-process-statistics-tool/README.md

 #### List of the process that require the COB/Unilav

-.
-Hire or Rehire Full and Par times
+▪️ Hire or Rehire Full and Par times

-.
-Hire or Rehire an Internships Extracurricular
+▪️ Hire or Rehire an Internships Extracurricular

-.
-Contract Renewals
+▪️ Transfer Internal Changes

-.
-Transfer Internal Changes
+▪️ Employee Termination

-.
-Employee Termination
+▪️ Contract Renewals

-.
-Injuries
+▪️ Injuries

 #### Time spend in mm

-HIRING = 15 mm
+▪️ HIRING = 15 mm

-TERMINATION  = 10 mm
+▪️ TERMINATION  = 10 mm

-EXTENSION = 10 mm
+▪️ EXTENSION = 10 mm

-INAIL= 30 mm
+▪️ INAIL= 30 mm

-TRANSFORMATION = 10 mm
+▪️ TRANSFORMATION = 10 mm

 ## Directory